PomonaCS/Readmes/6) Autocomplete/README.md

 For this assignment, you are given a file with keys and associated weights.
 These weights describe how frequently the result is displayed, and will determine which you display.
 You will then read in the given information and suggest completions when the user types in a prefix.
 The original file will be sorted by the keys.
-When a query is given, you will find all the keys that start with the query, sort the matching terms by weight, and then report out the top entries.
+When a query is given, you will find all the keys that start with the query, sort the matching terms by weight, and then print the top entries.

 ## Classes

 ### `AutocompleteInterface`

 This class provides the interface for Autocomplete.
-You can use it to see the signature of the method.
+You can use it to see the signature of the method you need to implement.
+Autocomplete should implement this interface, and it basically serves as a suggestion for how this class should work.

 ### `Term`